GavinRigsby/obsidian-embed-and-edit-code/README.md

 This plugin allows to embed code files from Obsidian vault or remote file (eg., GitHub).
 It works better with live preview feature of Obsidian.

 ### Additional Changes
-Additional changes were made to the embed display to add a better fitting title bar (closer resemblace to the code block).
+-Additional changes were made to the embed display to add a better fitting title bar (closer resemblace to the code block).
-Modified some buttons and styles to the embed display to allow better usability.
+-Modified some buttons and styles to the embed display to allow better usability.
-Allowed for local filepaths to be used in embed display.
+-Allowed for local filepaths to be used in embed display.
-Open VSCode Editor from embedded code file.
+-Open VSCode Editor from embedded code file.
-Create code buttons creates the file in the current directory (no longer the root)
+-Create code buttons creates the file in the current directory (no longer the root)

 ## Using the embed block
 First you need to activate the plugin from Community Plugins.
 Then you can embed the code as follow: